stackforge/fuel-docs/pages/install-guide/0000-intro.rst

 This section introduces Fuel for OpenStack and its components.

-Introducing Fuel for OpenStack
+Introducing Mirantis Fuel for OpenStack
 --------------------------------

 Mirantis Fuel for OpenStack is a set of deployment tools that helps you to quickly deploy your cloud environment.
-Fuel includes the scripts that dramatically facilitate and speed up the process of cloud deployment.
+Fuel includes scripts that dramatically facilitate and speed up the process of cloud deployment.
-Typically, OpenStack installation requires you familiarize yourself with the processes of installation of OpenStack environment components.
+Without Fuel, installing and maintaining OpenStack can be a daunting task, requiring a deep understanding of all the OpenStack components.
-Fuel eliminates the need to study these processes.
-With Fuel, system administrators can provision an OpenStack single node, as well as clustered cloud in terms of minutes.
+Fuel enables a system administrator to provision an OpenStack single node as well as a clustered cloud in an hour or so, without needing to first study all the components.

 Deployment Modes
 -----------------------------